 Diagnosis of CKD and stage of the disease

-CKD can be diagnosed using urine and blood tests, the results of which can also tell us the stage of your kidney disease.
+CKD can be diagnosed using blood and urine tests, the results of which can also tell us the stage of your kidney disease.
 This stage number shows how severe the damage to your kidneys is, with a higher number being more serious CKD.
 It is useful for us to be aware of CKD and its severity when prescribing medications.

 Treatment of CKD